junxit/us-congress-bills-110/metadata.md

 - 2007-07-11 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H7559-7560)
 - 2007-07-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H7559-7560)
 - 2007-07-16 — Received in the Senate and Read twice and referred to the Committee on Finance.
+- 2008-08-01 — Amendment SA 5260 agreed to in Senate by Unanimous Consent.
+- 2008-08-01 — Amendment SA 5260 proposed by Senator Cantwell for Senator Smith. (consideration: CR S8004) In the nature of a substitute.
+- 2008-08-01 — Amendment SA 5261 agreed to in Senate by Unanimous Consent.
+- 2008-08-01 — Amendment SA 5261 proposed by Senator Cantwell for Senator Smith. (consideration: CR S8004; text: CR S8004) To amend the title.
+- 2008-08-01 — Measure laid before Senate by unanimous consent. (consideration: CR S8003-8004)
+- 2008-08-01 — Message on Senate action sent to the House.
+- 2008-08-01 — Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.
+- 2008-08-01 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.
+- 2008-08-01 — Senate Committee on Finance discharged by Unanimous Consent.
+- 2008-08-01 — Senate Committee on Finance discharged by Unanimous Consent.
+- 2008-08-01 — Senate amendment agreed to: Amendment SA 5260 agreed to in Senate by Unanimous Consent.
+- 2008-08-01 — Senate amendment agreed to: Amendment SA 5261 agreed to in Senate by Unanimous Consent.
+- 2008-08-01 — Senate amendment proposed (on the floor): Amendment SA 5260 proposed by Senator Cantwell for Senator Smith.(consideration: CR S8004)
+- 2008-08-01 — Senate amendment proposed (on the floor): Amendment SA 5261 proposed by Senator Cantwell for Senator Smith.(consideration: CR S8004; text: CR S8004)
+- 2008-08-01 — Senate amendment submitted
+- 2008-08-01 — Senate amendment submitted